Andrej123456789/PekOS/README.md

 # About PekOS
 PekOS is a 32 bit (maybe 64 bit in future?)
 OS made in C & Assembly.
 I develop PekOS in my free time.

-PekOS 7 was built on top of Queso-fuego OS Dev tutorial -> https://github.com/queso-fuego/amateuros

 ![PekOSlogonew](https://user-images.githubusercontent.com/94230991/149319315-a9a305ab-6b3d-4501-a50e-cd7600890cb8.png)  PekOS logo

 # VERSION DESCRIPTION